Vorlonsoft/GradleMavenPush/README.md

 Set `JAVADOC_BY_DOKKA` to "true" to generate documentation by Dokka.
 Dokka is a documentation engine for Kotlin, it fully supports mixed-language Java/Kotlin projects.

+#### 4.1 Other gradle.properties in each sub-project

 You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts and Gradle Kotlin Artifacts) and change it's value.

 Add `ANDROID_JAR_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact jar.
-You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "jar" artifacts.
+You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "jar" artifacts in your Android library project.

 Add `APKLIB_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact apklib.
-You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "apklib" artifacts. apklib is a way to bundle an Android library project.
+You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "apklib" artifacts in your Android library project. apklib is a way to bundle an Android library project.

 Also you can set `POM_ARTIFACT_URL` (default is `POM_ARTIFACT_ID` value), this is makes to easier to have an artifact with one artifactId but the name on JCenter something else.

-### 6. Call the script from each sub-modules build.gradle
+### 5. Call the script from each sub-modules build.gradle

 Add the following at the end of each `build.gradle` that you wish to upload: